-works which rely on deep reinforcement learning (HDIC, SDAE-MMQ, ANN and PADQN) that take up to 2058 ± 102 seconds, HUNTER takes only 908 ± 12 seconds to train its model, giving a training overhead reduction of 55.87% compared to SDAE-MMQ and 23.88% compared to HDIC.
+MITEC do not have any training overheads as they run online without training any AI model or neural network.
+We also test the training time for the GGCN model.
+Compared to various other prior works which rely on deep reinforcement learning (HDIC, SDAE-MMQ, ANN and PADQN) that take up to 2058 ± 102 seconds, HUNTER takes only 908 ± 12 seconds to train its model, giving a training overhead reduction of 55.87% compared to SDAE-MMQ and 23.88% compared to HDIC.
 This is negligible compare to the discrete time interval of 300 seconds used in our orchestration controllers and hence it is feasible to adopt the HUNTER approach in dynamically changing environments.

-When comparing the inference times, the best baselines (HDIC and SDAE-MMQ) have a relatively high inference times of up to 1.17 s.
-HUNTER gives a scheduling time of 0.88 s, 24.78% lower than these baselines.
+When comparing the inference times, the best baselines (HDIC and SDAE-MMQ) have a relatively high inference times of up to 1.17 seconds.
+HUNTER gives a scheduling time of 0.88 seconds, 24.78% lower than these baselines.

 5.4.
-Statistical analysis
+Statistical Analysis

-The Coefficient of Variation (CoV) is used to analyze statistical significance of the experiments as it measures the distribution of the QoS metrics around the mean-value.
+The Coefficient of Variation (CoV) is used to analyse statistical significance of the experiments as it measures the distribution of the QoS metrics around the mean-value.
 Moreover, CoV gives an overall analysis of HUNTER's robustness to environment volatility.
-Figs. 10(a), 10(b), 10(c), 10(d) and 10(e) show the CoV of energy consumption, temperature, SLA violation rate, execution cost and scheduling time with the increase in number of jobs.
-The range of CoV is (0.2-0.89%) for energy consumption, (0.42-1.1%) for SLA violation rate, (1.5-2.1%) for cost, (0.5-3.1%) for scheduling time and (1%-6%) for temperature.
-HUNTER has comparatively low CoV indicates that the model is able to handle dynamic workloads well and is robust enough to handle environment non-stationarity (Gill et al., 2019).
+Figures 10(a), 10(b), 10(c), 10(d) and 10(e) show the CoV of energy consumption, temperature, SLA violation rate, execution cost and scheduling time with the increase in number of jobs.
+The range of CoV is (0.2-0.89%) for energy consumption, (0.42-1.1%) for SLA violation rate, (1.5-2.1%) for cost, (0.5-3.1%) for scheduling time and (1-6%) for temperature.

-Fig. 11.
-Ablation Analysis of different model components of HUNTER for the simulated setup with 50 hosts.
+Figure 11: Ablation Analysis of different model components of HUNTER for the simulated setup with 50 hosts.
 The bar graphs show absolute values.
 The line graphs show the performance relative to HUNTER.